bguyl/unity-atoms-vs/README.md

 openupm add me.guyl.atoms-vs
 ````

-This way, it will automatically download all the dependencies.
+This way, it will automatically download all the dependencies

 Otherwise, you will have to manually install the following packages: